 HOW LONG DO THE YAO WOMEN FERMENT RICE WATER?

 Traditionally, the rice water is boiled with two other ingredients and fermented for about two weeks to one month.

 Huangluo yao village hair serum can be used by itself as it works as an ‘all in one’ protein hair mask, cleanser, and conditioner.
 The fermented rice water act as hair conditioners smoothing and closing the cuticles.
 The closed hair cuticles reflect the light that falls on them making your hair look dark, lustrous and shiny.

 You do not have to dilute Yao rice water, unless you have low porosity hair.

 When you buy make sure the rice is organic and free from harmful pesticides.
 Basmati rice and rice that are grown in certain parts of the world like India, and Pakistan contain the least amount of pesticides and Arsenic in them.

 HOW LONG DOES IT TAKE FOR RICE WATER TO GROW YOUR HAIR?

 You should be able to see noticeable difference in your hair length and texture in about a month’s time.
 I am not sure about how long it would take on damaged hair though.

-Within a month’s time, my hair quality improved even without using a chemical shampoo or conditioner.
-My scalp looked healthy and moisturised rather than dry.
+Within that time frame, my hair quality improved even without using a chemical shampoo or conditioner.
+My scalp looked healthy and moisturised rather than dry and frizzy.

 HOW OFTEN SHOULD YOU USE RICE WATER?